Togo mouse: Conservation status

 The Togo mouse is considered to be either critically endangered or extinct depending on the authority.
 Schlitter classified it as extinct, because subsequent surveys to the area failed to recover it.
 Grubb et al. (1998) noted these surveys inadequately sampled appropriate habitat in Togo and neighboring Ghana, and they were reluctant to declare the species extinct.
-Musser and Carleton also emphasized the insectivorous muroids as a group have proven difficult to capture, and intense surveys of high-elevation forests in this region are required to determine if it still persists.
+Musser and Carleton also emphasized that the insectivorous muroids as a group have proven difficult to capture, and intense surveys of high-elevation forests in this region are required to determine if it still persists.

 The IUCN currently describes the Togo mouse as "data deficient".
+This species has also been recently added on Re:wild's 25 most wanted lost species.